-Partner Adopt Managers: Localization must be enabled in your core Pendo subscription before Localization settings appear in Adopt accounts.
-To learn how to enable Localization, refer to the Pendo core knowledge base article.
+Partner Adopt Managers: Localization must be enabled in your Pendo Engage subscription before Localization settings appear in Reseller Adopt accounts.
+To learn how to enable Localization, refer to the Pendo Engage knowledge base article.

 Companies expanding into global markets or supporting a multilingual user base need to publish content in multiple languages.
 Localization makes it easy to deliver in-app messages in a variety of languages.
-Guides can be written in your preferred language, content is then exported as an XLIFF file (the standard format for translation data), translated outside of Pendo Adopt, and then imported back into Pendo Adopt.
-Pendo Adopt uses the language metadata the Adopt Partner passes through in the installation snippet or browser metadata to display the appropriate language to your user.
+Guides can be written in your preferred language, content is then exported as an XLIFF file (the standard format for translation data), translated outside of Reseller Adopt, and then imported back into Reseller Adopt.
+Reseller Adopt uses the language metadata the Reseller Partner passes through in the installation snippet or browser metadata to display the appropriate language to your user.

 Translate Your Guide

 Translate a Guide by exporting the XLIFF file, adding the translation into the file, and importing the translated file back into the Guide's Localization Details.
 The XLIFF formats translations for any text entered into a Building Block with the exception of unstructured text in images and code blocks.
 The alt text and URL used for images is available for translation in the XLIFF.